bitrise-io/devcenter/_articles/reviews/use-your-own-docker-image.md

 ### Build and run a Dockerfile

-A bit more complex example, using your own `Dockerfile` in your repository to define the docker environment:
+Here is a bit more complex example for using your own `Dockerfile` in your repository to define the docker environment:

     ---
     format_version: 1.3.1